Birth control pills

 Birth control pills (BCPs) contain man-made forms of 2 hormones called estrogen and progestin.
 These hormones are made naturally in a woman's ovaries.
-Birth control pills can contain both of these hormones, or have progestin only.
+BCPs can contain both of these hormones, or have progestin only.

 Both hormones prevent a woman's ovary from releasing an egg during her menstrual cycle (called ovulation).
 They do this by changing the levels of the natural hormones the body makes.

 Progestins also make the mucus around a woman's cervix thick and sticky.
 This helps prevent sperm from entering the uterus.